blahosyl/task-manager-frontend/README.md

 #### Watch/unwatch function

-Users can choose if they want to watch tasks created by them, as this might be required for some tasks but not others.
+Users can choose if they want to watch tasks regardless of whether they are assgined to them or the tasks were created by them.

-The watch button is an eye icon and a toolip instruction is show when hovering over it.
+The watch button is an eye icon, and a toolip instruction is show when hovering over it.
 This changes dynamically depending on whether the logged-in user is already watching the task or not.

+The count of users watching a task is shown next to the eye icon.
+This is also updated without having to reload the page.

 This functionality is available everywhere where a task card is shown: